saeid-p/nodejs-notes/README.md

-# nodejs-notes
+# Node JS
-My notes to setup and manage a node.js project.
+My notes for setting up and managing a node project.